 The Brazilian Revolution

+brazilian-waxing The worship of the female genitalia is a timeless one.
 The ancient symbol for the goddess was a butterfly representing the vulva.
+Where did it all start and what does it mean today?

 There is a well published theory that every baby begins as a female.
 The human embryo in its first 8 weeks, is an “indifferent creature” with the potential to be either gender.
 That’s when the Y chromosome comes in, creating a change to the male form.

+The clitoris and penis are essentially the same organ, formed from the same tissue.
 The labia majora and scrotum have a similar position, relation and structure.
 In the male body, “the two lips simply grow longer, fold over the midline, forming the scrotal sac.”
+Yes, that means Adam came second, formed out of Eve!

 A Quick Look Back at the First Pubic Hair